WebGL 01: "Hello, triangle!"

 }

-I'll cover it a lot more in the third tutorial in this series, but the TL;DR is that X, Y, and Z are all divided by W before being used in the rasterizer.
-Any number divided by 1 is the same number, so setting 1 here cancels the effect.
+The TL;DR of W is that X, Y, and Z are all divided by W before being used in the rasterizer.
+Any number divided by 1 is the same number, so setting 1 here applies no perspective division effect.

 Shader code can be written in-line in JavaScript using multi-line strings before being compiled for the specific user's GPU and checked for errors, like so: